-Identified Gaps Existing/Current Fu ture FRM TDP S3 STM FRM TDP Snow depth products with inter-annual variations Lacking Only data from OIB snow radar collected in spring (March) in the Arctic.
+Identified Gaps Existing :/Current Fu ture FRM TDP S3 STM FRM TDP Snow depth products with inter-annual variations Lacking Only data from OIB snow radar collected in spring (March) in the Arctic.
 OIB Snow depth in Antarctic exists but hasn't been processed.
 AWI snow depth buoys only include snow accumulation, which is difficult to interpret.
-None Snow depth is currently the largest source of uncertainty in FBKu -&gt; FBice -&gt; SIT conversions.
+None Snow depth is currently the largest source of uncertainty in FB{Ku} -> FB{ice} -> SIT conversions.
 Warren climatology is totally out-dated and covers only central Arctic.
-Other innovative or experimental solutions (KaKu, AMSR, models,) can not be validated.
-Include snow radars on airborne platforms, drifting buoys and any forthcoming solutions (drones, SIMS, etc.) • Develop snow depths from combined - SARAL/AltiKa and S3 or ICESat-2 and S3 Surface roughness Lacking consistent training data to support development of retrackers based on physical models.
-Surface roughness can be estimated by laser scanners from aircrafts and drones, but are limited to the swath width of the laser scanner • Commonly used TDP processing algorithms do not correct for roughness Develop procedures to estimate large scale sea ice roughness as input data for physical retrackers Fly parallel lines laser scanner from aircraft and drones to "fill" out the S3 SAR footprint area.
-For such a setup a long-range laser scanner (~1 km) with larger swath width (~1 km) is recommended instead of the commonly used laser scanners with 3-400m swath. • Support further development of physical re-trackers Summer estimates • There is not consistent FRM data during summer There are currently no summer sea ice estimates -Melt ponds contaminate the radar signal -Wet snow on sea ice which permit no penetration into the snow at Ku-bands • There is a need for collecting dedicated summer FRMdata • Development of summer sea ice estimates Consistent information of sea ice type • Lacking • Sea ice types are commonly based on AMSR or satellite scatterometer data which are limited by an insufficient resolution. • Try to use the satellite radiometer to estimate the sea ice type.
+Other innovative or experimental solutions (KaKu, AMSR, models,) cannot be validated.
+Include snow radars on airborne platforms, drifting buoys and any forthcoming solutions (drones, SIMS, etc.) Develop snow depths from combined - SARAL/AltiKa and S3 or ICESat-2 and S3 Surface roughness Lacking consistent training data to support development of retrackers based on physical models.
+Surface roughness can be estimated by laser scanners from aircrafts and drones, but are limited to the swath width of the laser scanner Commonly used TDP processing algorithms do not correct for roughness Develop procedures to estimate large scale sea ice roughness as input data for physical retrackers Fly parallel lines laser scanner from aircraft and drones to "fill" out the S3 SAR footprint area.
+For such a setup a long-range laser scanner (~1 km) with larger swath width (~1 km) is recommended instead of the commonly used laser scanners with 3-400m swath.
+Support further development of physical re-trackers estimates summer estimates •-Melt ponds •-Wet snow o There are currently no summer sea ice estimates Melt ponds contaminate the radar signal Wet snow on sea ice which permit no penetration into the snow at Ku-bands There is a need for collecting dedicated summer FRM data Development of summer sea ice estimates Consistent information of sea ice type nformation of AMSR or satellite scatterometer data Try to use the satellite radiometer to estimate the sea ice type.